davisruk/ThreeDeeFundamentals/docs/codex-instructions.md

 Latest visual test result:

-- the 15-conveyor / 40-pack visual fixture was attempted
+- the 15-conveyor / 40-pack visual fixture has now been exercised after local admission gating
-- focused tests passed, but the visual run hit `No idle PRL available for correlation bag-r`
+- the earlier `No idle PRL available for correlation bag-r` failure was addressed by holding the tote until the tote-to-bag cell can admit the full load
-- visually, some PRLs were waiting to release while the tipper had already discharged packs for new correlations
-- this should not be solved by pack ordering alone
+- the bagger/PCR path now visually behaves as expected with PRL release into PCR separated from PCR-to-bagger intake availability

 Current next architectural topic:

-- introduce a local tote-to-bag admission/readiness gate before tipping a tote
-- the tipper can hold an accepted tote, but should only tip once the tote-to-bag cell can admit the tote's full load
-- admission should be conservative because the tipper cannot choose which packs fall from the tote
-- for a candidate tote load, existing assigned correlations are acceptable, but each new correlation requires one currently idle PRL
-- if the full tote cannot be admitted, the tipper should hold rather than discharge and later fail in PDC/PRL routing
-- this is local machine state / cell admission, not full scheduler tote selection
+- this feature branch is close to complete after focused tests, full test run, and visual verification
+- keep the current PRL/PCR/bagger behavior local-state driven:
+  - PRL release is based on PCR availability
+  - PCR-to-bagger handoff is based on bagger intake availability through `PackGroupReceiver`
+  - bagger output discharge can overlap with a later intake group
+- next development should move toward the remaining installed machines unless final regression/visual checks expose a real issue

 Important boundary: